-- Workload distribution has to be reasonable and equitable, taking into consideration the scope of activities and expectations for the different faculty streams, including annual determination and communication of workload expectations for each of the activities:
+- Workload distribution has to be reasonable and equitable, taking into consideration the scope of activities and expectations for the different faculty streams, including annual determination and communication of workload expectations for each of the activities^v:

-- Teaching-stream faculty (Lecturer, Instructor 1, Senior Instructor, Professor of Teaching)
+- Teaching Faculty (Lecturer)

 - Teaching

+- Education Leadership-stream Faculty (Assistant, Associate and Full Professor of Teaching)

+- Teaching

+- Educational Leadership

 - Administration/Service

-- o Research-stream faculty (Assistant, Associate and Full Professor).
+- o Research-stream Faculty (Assistant, Associate and Full Professor).

 - Research

 - Teaching

 - Administration/Service

-- The balance of and contributions to the facets of academic activities can vary with a faculty member's stage of career and the responsibilities assigned, but a minimum contribution with respect to each facet is expected in order to meet the expectations for each job title and to promote a fundamental level of equity among colleagues.
+- The balance of and contributions to the facets of academic activities can vary with a faculty member's stage of career and the responsibilities assigned, but a minimum contribution with respect to each facet is expected in order to meet the expectations for each job title, support career progression and to promote a fundamental level of equity among colleagues.